 - We may share your personal information with third parties who help us (e.g., service providers, information technology providers, mailing and other business process providers, outsourcing providers, analytic data service providers, etc.) to operate and improve our business, including for marketing and research purposes.

 - We may use and share certain Personal Information with third parties where we, our subsidiaries or our affiliate companies seek financing or other funding from third parties or in connection with any proposed or actual merger or other business combination or separation (including, but not limited to, a voluntary or involuntary change in our business or structure, reorganization, sale of all or part of our stock or assets, spinoff, bankruptcy, or dissolution).

-- We also may use and disclose technical information about your account, such as your user name, password, password reminder questions and answers, and communication preferences in order to operate the Services, to enable you to have a personalized experience with the Services, and for the other reasons described herein.
+- We also may use and disclose technical information about your accounts, such as your username, password, password reminder questions and answers, and communication preferences in order to operate the Services, to enable you to have a personalized experience with the Services, and for the other reasons described herein.